marianzange/iopanic/content/page/interests.md

 ## Natural Language Processing

 NLP is a powerful tool to support research and understanding in a variety of other areas.
-My primary interest in this field is leveraging NLP techniques to better understand and proof connections and structures in other scientific fields.
+My primary interest in this field is leveraging NLP techniques to better understand and proof connections and structures.
+Currently I'm mostly looking into Semantic Relatedness.

 ### Papers